neamax/MadTapChangelog/readme.md

     - The task verification system is now solid and more accurate; the cooldown time after starting each task is 15 seconds, and the task will be verified, and coins are added to user assets after 30 minutes
 </span>
 <span style="margin-bottom: 1vw;">
-    - Minor UI Tweaks on Tasks page, specifically on task elements
+    - Minor UI Tweaks on the Tasks page, specifically on task elements
 </span>

 <div class="horizontal-title" style="margin-top: 1vh; margin-bottom: 0;">